hakko/subsonic/README.md

 This project is forked from Subsonic version 4.6, adding extensive last.fm integration through the MusicCabinet library.
 See https://github.com/hakko/musiccabinet for details.

-There's a static demo of the features added at http://dilerium.se/musiccabinet/demo.htm.
+There's an introduction to the project at http://dilerium.se/musiccabinet.

 Pre-requisites
 --------------